Call for papers

 The proposals for all presentations will be evaluated anonymously by at least three members of the EuroSLA 29 Scientific Committee.
 Evaluation criteria include the quality of the content and the clarity of the abstract, the contribution to the field, and thematic relevance.
 Colloquia will also be assessed according to range and coherence of the papers.

-Notification of acceptance is communicated by the end of April 2019.
+Notification of acceptance is communicated by the beginning of May 2019.

 Length of abstracts